TheNawafTech/TheNawafTech/README.md

     <li>The second version was enhanced using <strong>C# with Windows Forms</strong>, delivering a full graphical user interface with improved user experience and feature control.</li>
   </ul>
   <p>Also recently, I finished a long project, <strong>National Licensing & Traffic Operations System (NLTOS)</strong>, using C# with Windows Forms, which benefited me programmatically and allowed me to apply important details and concepts.</p>
+  <p>Additionally, I developed a <strong>Banking System</strong> on the console application, which helped me solidify the fundamentals and backend processes.
+It included all banking operations and essential details.</p>
+  <p>I also worked on creating a website for the <strong>ATHAR Club</strong> under Taif University, where I developed the web features and user interface.</p>
   <p>These projects reflect my ability to transition from low-level logic to complete user-facing applications using real-world development tools.</p>
 </div>